339 (SOUTH DARTMOOR) SQUADRON

-As an added incentive to passing their classification exams Plymouth & Cornwall Wing subscribe to Edexcel Examination Board, which awards all cadets who attain their Staff cadet classification the Certificate in Aviation Studies.
+As an added incentive to passing their classification exams Plymouth & Cornwall Wing subscribe to Edexcel Examination Board, which awards all cadets who attain their Part 1 Staff cadet classification the Certificate in Aviation Studies.
 This certificate is equivalent to a GCSE Grade C and is recognized by employers including the Royal Air Force.
 Cadets can now work for their BTEC First Diploma in Public Services.
 This Diploma is equivalent to 4 GSCEs grade A to C. The Diploma takes into account not only the academic studies but other activities completed by the cadet.
 For further information see CVQO BTEC Award below.
+In addition to the classifications and BTEC cadets are also able to attain other qualification through a number of courses.

 Once enrolled as a cadet you are classified as Second Class Cadet.
 Some units require you pass some of the subjects from the First Class syllabus before you are enrolled.
 As a Second Class Cadet you will be able to participate in most activities and will be able to wear the uniform.